8891689/dictionary/README.md

 ./generator -i bip39_words.txt -l 1 -p
 ```

-Words lacking prefixes or suffixes can be created using the methods mentioned above or through my additional Kuwan Dictionary.
-These methods allow the creation of any password dictionary.
-For a comprehensive dictionary encompassing all human characters, download the Unicode character table, which includes all known character sets.
+Words that lack prefixes or suffixes can be created using the above method or my other library called wandian.
+These methods can create any password dictionary.
+For a comprehensive dictionary containing all human characters, download the Unicode character table. which includes all known character sets.
 Alternatively, simpler dictionaries can be created, such as those with English letters as prefixes and numbers as suffixes, using a combination password dictionary.

 # Note: -l 1 here just makes the program iterate once; the output key is independent of dictionary/length.